 I absolutely love big cities.

-Getting back to my friends later at night I was again buzzing from city life feeling so happy to be back in Tokyo and Japan.
+Getting back to my friends later at night I was again buzzing from the buzz of the city streets of Tokyo.

 I love Tokyo